LA TROMBA MOUTHPIECES

 Comes in all three weights (light, middle, heavy)

-Designed for Zigmant Kanstul and Josef Monke (Cologne, Germany) rotary-valve trumpets or instruments that follow this design tradition.
+Designed for Zigmant Kanstul and Josef Monke (Cologne, Germany) and generally all trumpets made in Germany and Japan rotary-valve trumpets or instruments that follow this design GERMAN tradition.

 Same as the "R" mouthpiece but following the German tradition of throat and backbore.